Australian police take 'black box' off cruise ship in coronavirus homicide probe

 About 1,000 crew of various nationalities remain on board the ship.

-Cruise ships have been held responsible for about a fifth of Australia’s roughly 6,000 coronavirus cases.
-Globally, more than 1.5 million people have tested positive to the coronavirus, including about 87,000 deaths.
+Globally, more than 1.5 million people have tested positive to the coronavirus, which has caused about 87,000 deaths.

-The investigation comes as Australia battles to keep the brakes on its rate of infection over the Easter holiday period, with the government imploring people to stay at home and cancel trips to traditional vacation spots this weekend.
+In the past day, Australia recorded 96 new coronavirus infections, its first increase of less than 100 cases in three weeks, Health Minister Greg Hunt told reporters in Canberra.

+“The curve continues to flatten, we are consolidating the gains,” Hunt said in a televised news conference.

+“While we have been cautious over the last two weeks as we have seen the early data, what we’re seeing now is a genuine consolidation.”

-The percentage growth of new cases in Australia has slowed to low single digits, from the 25% daily growth last month, but Canberra says tight restrictions on people’s movement could stay in place for at least six months.
+Authorities are imploring people to stay home and cancel trips to traditional vacation spots over the long Easter holiday weekend and say tight restrictions on movement could stay in place for at least six months.

-The restrictions include a broad order for people to stay home except for essential work or to exercise and buy food, and police have said they will use the threat of on-the-spot fines to stop people travelling or socialising over the Easter long weekend from Friday to Monday.
+The restrictions include a broad order for people to stay home except for essential work or to exercise and buy food, and police have said they will use the threat of on-the-spot fines to stop people travelling or socialising over Easter.

 “We can’t lift our foot off the pedal, we need to stay vigilant, make sure we clamp down on the community-to-community transmission,” NSW Premier Gladys Berejiklian told reporters.